exercism/jq/exercises/concept/recursive-functions/.docs/instructions.md

 # Instructions

-In this exercise you're going to implement a some recursive functions.
+In this exercise you're going to implement some recursive functions.

 ## 1. Implement a function to add the numbers in an array